-(5) Nominations for the election of Officers of the Executive Committee (i.e. President, Vice-Presidents, Secretary-General, Treasurer, Secretaries, Newsletter Editor,) will be sought by a Nominating Committee.
-The Nominating Committee will be chaired by the President of the IFAA (in line with Article 15(d)).
-Members of the committee will be chosen to represent all continents of the world and nominations for this committee shall be sought from the constituent member societies.
-The process of nomination of Officers shall begin by notifying constituent member societies of vacancies and by soliciting suitable candidates.
-Following deliberations of the Nominating Committee, a short list of names shall be forwarded for consideration to the Executive Committee and hence to the constituent member societies for their comment.
+(5) Nominations for the election of Officers of the Executive Committee (i.e. President, Secretary-General, Treasurer, Secretaries, Newsletter Editor) who have completed their term(s) of office will be sought by a Nominating Committee.
+In line with article 10(d), nominations for Chairs and Secretaries of Federative International Programmes and Committees come, in the first instance, from the Programmes and Committees themselves, subsequently requiring the approval of the Executive Committee and of the General Assembly.
+Furthermore, in line with Conventions of the IFAA, the Vice-Presidents will normally be appointed from the Presidents of the two IFAA Congresses.
+In line with Article 15(d), the Nominating Committee will be chaired by the President of the IFAA (members of the committee will be chosen to represent all continents of the world and nominations for this committee shall be sought from the constituent member Associations.
+The process of nomination of Officers shall begin by notifying constituent member Associations of vacancies and by soliciting suitable candidates.
+Following deliberations of the Nominating Committee, a short list of names shall be forwarded for consideration by the Executive Committee and hence to the constituent member Associations for their comment.
 The names forwarded shall have the prior approval of the nominees who shall provide brief descriptions of their academic credentials and of their aspirations/plans for taking up a position as an Officer of the IFAA.
-Following further deliberations of the Nominating Committee, constituent member societies will be informed of the nominations to be placed before the General Assembly of the IFAA.
-The General Assembly shall then finally decide on the election of the officers of the IFAA by secret ballot and majority vote (in line with Article 10).
+Following further deliberations of the Nominating Committee, constituent member Associations will be informed of the nominations to be placed before the General Assembly of the IFAA.
+The General Assembly shall then finally decide on the election of the Officers of the IFAA by secret ballot and majority vote (in line with Article 10).

-(6) The Executive Committee, by a two-thirds majority of its membership, may decide that a member of the Executive Committee is insufficiently engaged in matters pertaining to the IFAA and his/her position in the committee.
-Should a member of the Executive Committee be deemed not to be so engaged, he/she should initially be asked for an explanation for the lack of engagement.
-Should the Executive Committee not accept the explanation or be assured of a commitment to engage sufficiently in IFAA matters, the member of the committee will be required to resign from membership of the Executive Committee.
+(6) The Executive Committee, by a two-thirds majority of its membership, may decide that a member of the Executive Committee is insufficiently engaged in matters pertaining to the IFAA and his/her position in the committee (see also Conventions of the IFAA).
+Should a member of the Executive Committee be deemed not to be so engaged, he/she should initially be asked for an explanation for the insufficient engagement.
+Should the Executive Committee not accept the explanation, or be assured of a commitment to engage sufficiently in IFAA matters, the member of the committee will be required to resign from membership of the Executive Committee.
 Unless the Executive Committee has 6 months or less in office, the Executive Committee shall appoint a replacement member to serve for the remaining term of office.

-(1) The duties of the President (in her/his absence of a Chair decided in line with Article 23.1) shall be:
+(1) The main duties of the President (in her/his absence, of a Chair decided in line with Article 23.1) shall be:

-(2) The duties of a Vice-President shall be:
+(2) The main duties of a Vice-President shall be:

 - To carry out he functions of the President in her/his absence in line with Article 15(1) and Article 23.